Extra Help with Medicare Prescription Drug Costs

 What are the benefits of receiving Extra Help?

 There are four different levels of Extra Help that you may qualify for, based on your eligibility.
 The four levels of Extra Help cover 100%, 75%, 50% or 25% of your monthly Medicare Part D plan premium.
 Also, at the pharmacy, you will be charged lower copayments for your prescription drugs.

 Note: Extra Help will not pay for your monthly Medicare Part B premium.
 You must continue to pay your Medicare Part B premium.

 Eligibility for Medicare Extra Help

-Most people with Medicare have to apply directly with the Social Security Administration for Extra Help by meeting certain conditions for the state.
+Most people with Medicare have to apply directly with the Social Security Administration for Extra Help.

 Some groups are automatically eligible.
 You automatically qualify for Extra Help if you have Medicare and:

 a Medicare Savings Program (partial dual eligibles); or

 receive needs based Supplemental Security Income (SSI) benefits (by clicking on this link you will be leaving our website)